the-sink/firelens/README.md

 ```

 The output log will provide you with the URL to your service (often http://127.0.0.1:8000).
 Navigate to http://127.0.0.1:8000/docs to view the documentation on the API and test it out.

+# Disclaimer

+I, nor this repository, have any association with the Seattle Fire Department or any government entity.